alirezamohamadiam/Securing-Healthcare-with-Deep-Learning-A-CNN-Based-Model-for-medical-IoT-Threat-Detection/README.md

 ### 2. Data Preparation

 **Dataset:**
-Download the "IoMT-Traffic-Traces-2024" dataset in CSV format from [here](https://www.unb.ca/cic/datasets/iomt-dataset-2024.html).
+Download the "CIC IoMT dataset 2024" dataset in CSV format from [here](https://www.unb.ca/cic/datasets/iomt-dataset-2024.html).

 **Directory Setup:**
 Within the `data/` directory, create `train/` and `test/` folders to hold the CSV files for training and testing, respectively.